 Ideally, you want 16 GB of RAM, 3GHz of Processor Speed, and 4 Cores, but from what I understand, you can’t actually purchase an iPhone with specifications like this.

-RAM, or Random Access Memory, is the temporary data storage space that the computer needs, to grab ahold of information for the current task at hand, or a task in the near future.
+As I explained in my guide all about it, RAM, or Random Access Memory, is the temporary data storage space that the computer needs, to grab ahold of information for the current task at hand, or a task in the near future.